hkayann/node-red-contrib-ble-sense/README.md

 # Cite

-Please cite the following work if you are making use of this package academically.
+Please cite the following work if you use this package academically.

 @article{KAYAN2021100437,<br />
 title = {AnoML-IoT: An end to end re-configurable multi-protocol anomaly detection pipeline for Internet of Things},<br />